tran-chi-dung/Multi-purpose-unit-conversion-toolkit/README.md

 ## Features

-Supports measurement parameters such as currency, volume, mass, length, temperature, energy, area, speed, time, power, data, pressure, angle
+-Supports measurement parameters such as currency, volume, mass, length, temperature, energy, area, speed, time, power, data, pressure, angle
-Can convert units within the same SI, US and Imperial systems and cross-convert between this measurement systems The user interface is intuitive, simple and easy to use
+-Can convert units within the same SI, US and Imperial systems and cross-convert between this measurement systems -The user interface is intuitive, simple and easy to use

 ## Demo
 https://drive.google.com/file/d/1OYMCZasxPxjqq21-sfoqXl1t86GidepJ/view?usp=sharing